 - Triple J (the "youth" station, and the only radio service that can play the F word in the afternoon)

 Of course, it's not all nice and fuzzy.
 Ever since Australia got rid of the license fee (we had a license fee?), the ABC's budget has been depressingly meagre, meaning that while it provides a wide range of Aussie programming, many TV shows can afford little more than sets and people — so be prepared for any ABC comedy or light-entertainment show to joke about this.
 Also, because many of its shows (especially comedies) push the envelope and are often offensive, it receives the ire of many conservative groups complaining about how their taxes are paying for filth.
 Some conservative Aussies also complain that the ABC also has a bias toward the Labor Party, while some left-wing Aussies complain the ABC has a pro-Liberal bias.
 Former ABC journalists have run for both parties, the matter is contested, and as with any polarizing political subject matter on this site, you're better off taking this debate to some other website on the Internet.

 The ABC broadcasts four different television channels altogether:

-- ABC1, formerly simply known as ABC-TV: the original channel.
+- ABC TV, formerly simply known as ABC-TV and ABC1: the original channel.

 - ABC TV Plus (formerly ABC2 and ABC Comedy), launched March 2005.
-Since May 2011 it has had a programming block from 6 AM to 7 PM which is branded like a separate channel named ABC 4 Kids, aimed at pre-school children.
+Since May 2011 it has had a programming block from 5 AM to 7 PM which is branded like a separate channel named ABC Kids (formerly ABC 4 Kids), aimed at pre-school children.

-- ABC3, launched December 2009: Australia's only free-to-air channel purely for children, aimed at a slightly older audience than ABC 4 Kids.
-Perhaps inevitably, it became the channel most-watched by Australian kids, and produced a few smash-hits such as Dance Academy.
+- ABC Me (formerly ABC3, launched December 2009: Australia's only free-to-air channel purely for children, aimed at a slightly older audience than ABC Kids.
+Perhaps inevitably, it became the channel most-watched by Australian kids, and produced a few smash-hits such as teen drama Dance Academy.

-- ABC News 24, launched July 2010: the only Australian free-to-air 24-hour news network, known for extending the ABC's respected journalistic repertoire (if on an absolutely tiny budget).
+- ABC News, launched July 2010: a free-to-air 24-hour news network, known for extending the ABC's respected journalistic repertoire (if on an absolutely tiny budget).

 Two of the network's defunct TV channels are ABC Kids (not to be confused with the current ABC Kids channel) and Fly TV: both children's channels, which aired from 2001 to 2003.
-They have now effectively been replaced by the ABC 4 Kids block and ABC3, respectively.
+They have now effectively been replaced by the new ABC Kids and ABC Me, respectively.

 The ABC also runs an international feed available on select Pay TV providers worldwide, first under the name ABC Asia Pacific then Australia Network and lately, ABC Australia.

 Programs originating on The ABC: